Representing model inadequacy: A stochastic operator approach: Formulation of the model inadequacy

 However, there is one serious limitation of $S$ due entirely to the linearity: while any species can move to the catchall species (e.g., \cee{H$_2$O -> 2H$'$ + O$'$}), a catchall species can only directly move to a species made up of the same type of atom.
 Therefore, a reaction like the reverse of the previous, namely \cee{ 2H$'$ + O$'$ -> H$_2$O }, is not allowed.
 This would require a term that depends on the concentrations of both catchall species, but in a linear operator this is not possible.
 In some cases, this limitation is not serious.
 For example, in the case with species H$_2$, O$_2$, OH, and H$_2$O, the catchall species could move back to the reduced set of species since H$'$ could form H$_2$ and O$'$ could form O$_2$.

 However, this movement from catchall species back to real species is not always possible.
 Consider a methane combustion model that includes the species H$_2$, O$_2$, H$_2$O, CH$_4$, CO, and CO$_2$.
 Then the operator model species set is H$'$, O$'$, C$'$, H$_2$, O$_2$, H$_2$O, CH$_4$, CO, and CO$_2$.
 Here, $S$ can send carbon atoms from CH$_4$, CO, and CO$_2$ into C$'$.
 But then they are stuck because C$_n$, for any $n=1,2,\dots$, is not in the reduced set of species.
-To overcome the linearity limitation, we introduce a straightforward but nonlinear modification to the operator: for any species $\mathbb{X}_i$ that is made up of more than one type of atom, a non-linear reaction is included in which the product is $\mathbb{X}_i$ and the reactants are the corresponding catchall species.
+To overcome the linearity limitation, we introduce a straightforward but nonlinear modification to the operator: for any species $\mathbb{X}_i$ that is made up of more than one type of atom, a nonlinear reaction is included in which the product is $\mathbb{X}_i$ and the reactants are the corresponding catchall species.
 For example, in the methane case,

-This set of reactions is represented by the non-linear operator $\mathcal{A}$.
+This set of reactions is represented by the nonlinear operator $\mathcal{A}$.
 Note that the form is analogous to a general reaction model.
 Thus, the constraints (I) and (II) are automatically satisfied.

 This modification introduces $n_\kappa$ reaction rate coefficients $\kappa$ to be calibrated.
 Similar to the variables $\bm{\xi}$, each $\kappa$ is positive, by design.
 Thus,

 Then $\bm{\psi}$ is augmented to include these rate coefficients $\kappa$, and $\bm{\zeta}$ is augmented to include the additional hyperparameters $\mu^{\kappa}$ and $\eta^{\kappa}$.